 APPLICATIONS MUST BE SUBMITTED NO LATER THAN APRIL 30.
 SWIDA Conference 2022 – A great way to get acquainted with the field of dyslexia.
 Go to sw.dyslexiaida.org to learn more about the slate of presenters.
 Congratulat

 Congratulations to the Cohort of June 2022 for a job well done!

-The Multisensory Language Training Institute of New Mexico trains teachers and other education professionals to become Dyslexia Therapists, possessing the knowledge and skills necessary to remediate students with dyslexia and other language-based learning difficulties, teaching them to read, write, and spell.
+The Multisensory Language Training Institute of New Mexico (MLTI-NM), founded by Director Emerita Sandra Dillon, trains teachers and other education professionals to become Dyslexia Therapists, possessing the knowledge and skills necessary to teach individuals with dyslexia – and other language-based learning difficulties – to read, write, and spell.

 NEWS ALERT!
 Academic Therapy Language Association Honors MLTI-NM’s Director Emerita, Sandra Dillon – March 2022

 MLTI-NM’s main focus is to train at the therapy level.
 Its Dyslexia Therapist training course is accredited by the International Multisensory Structured Language Education Council (imslec.org).
 IMSLEC began as a committee of the Orton Dyslexia Society (now The International Dyslexia Association) in 1990, and became an independent institution in 1995, accrediting MLTI-NM in 2001.
 MLTI-NM received its reaccreditation in July 2022.